Ayeman-B-Salauddin/ayeman-b-salauddin/README.md

 ## I'm a front-end web developer

 - 🌱 I’m currently learning Gatsby and I'm open to learn ANY framework/language
-- 👯 I’m looking for opportunity to learn and contribute
+- 👯 I’m looking for a job opportunity (willing to relocate)
 - 🥅 2022 Goal: Gain professional experience

 ### Connect with me: